stac-utils/pystac-client/docs/source/usage/stac_core.rst

 commonly used in STAC APIs.
 This method provides the ability to check both against a single conformance URI (e.g.
 ``'https://api.stacspec.org/v1.0.0-beta.1/core'``), or against all known conformance URIs for a given spec.
-This allows the package to be used with older APIs that may publish conformance URIs corresponding to older version of the spec or that were not defined explicity in the spec when the service was created.
+This allows the package to be used with older APIs that may publish conformance URIs corresponding to older version of the spec or that were not defined explicitly in the spec when the service was created.

 To check against all conformance URIs for a given spec, use the attributes of :class:`pystac_api.ConformanceClasses` rather than URI strings: